anilkumarchebrolu/keras_image_classification/README.md

 # keras_image_classification
-## End to End - simple sample script to understand Image Classification using Keras to verify whether Concrete Cracked or not (Concrete Crack dataset)
+## End to End - Simple sample script to understand Image Classification using Keras to verify whether Concrete Cracked or not (Concrete Crack dataset)

 Install necessary packages.